 GRAYSON COUNTY, Texas – The Ammons Law Firm has filed a lawsuit against Cooper Tire Rubber Co. on behalf of three severely injured adults and a family whose four-month-old child was killed after a belt-to-belt tread separation on the left-rear wheel of the family’s vehicle.
-The tread separation caused the driver to lose control of the vehicle, causing a rollover crash.
-The three adult passengers in the vehicle were severally injured, while the sole occupant child was killed.
+The tread separation caused the driver to lose control of the vehicle, causing the fatal rollover crash.
+The three adult passengers in the vehicle were severally injured, while the sole occupant child, was killed.

 In the lawsuit filed in the United States District Court, Eastern District of Texas, the Ammons Law Firm alleges that the tire produced by Cooper at their plant in Tupelo, Mississippi, was manufactured with an improper bonding agent between the wire and skim of the tire.
 The lawsuit claims that the Cooper Telstar Radial tire had misaligned and improperly spliced steel belts, inadequate and incomplete component adhesion, an inadequate inner liner, and was made with aged components, which hindered proper bonding.